aptos-foundation/AIPs/aips/aip-35.md

 ### Suggested deployment timeline

-We are looking into activate this change in 1.5 release on testnet/mainnet.
+We are looking to activate this change in the 1.5 release on testnet/mainnet.

 ## Security Considerations